-Housing Standards & Issues, Hoarding & Clandestine Methamphetamine Labs
+Housing Complaints & Issues, Hoarding & Clandestine Methamphetamine Labs

 The Kent County Health Department (KCHD) enforces the Housing Regulations for Kent County, MI to ensure that households and properties are maintained in a proper sanitary and non-hazardous condition to prevent illness and injury.
 Concerns regarding the sanitary or hazardous conditions of a particular household or property can be reported by calling (616) 632-6900, or emailing KCEHmail@kentcountymi.gov.